Weimax Wines & Spirits

 I just don't like paying so much for them...but a lot of people find the wines to be priced fairly and pop for a bottle.

-The 2006 is a fairly-full bodied wine, typical of Cakebread's work.
-Oak is not a major component, though about two-third of the barrels are new.
+The 2017 is a fairly-full bodied wine, typical of Cakebread's work.
+Lots of dark, purple fruit notes.
+A touch of a cocoa tone.
+Oak is not a major component, though a bit more than half of the barrels are new.
 French oak only.
-A tiny bit of Malbec and Cab Franc are used and about 16% Merlot makes its way into the blend.
+About 4% Cab Franc are used and about 9% Merlot makes its way into the blend, along with 4% Petit Verdot.
 The vineyards range from the cool Carneros in southern Napa up to the warm climes of Calistoga in the northern part of the valley.

 The wine shows a bit more complexity than you'd find in a Cakebread Cabernet of a decade ago, or so.
-Part of this is simply greater experience on the part of the winemaker.
+The Cakebread team, it seems, has an improved protocol for making this wine.
 Another factor is their use of a wider variety of clones, grape varieties and vineyard sources.

 CLICK HERE TO SEE MORE CABERNETS.